A Woman of Substance (1985 TV series): Award nominations

 For the 1985 Primetime Emmy Award, A Woman of Substance was nominated for Outstanding Limited Series, and Deborah Kerr was nominated for Outstanding Supporting Actress in a Limited Series or Special.

-Sequels
+Sequels and remake

 Barbara Taylor-Bradford's sequel, Hold the Dream, was produced as an eponymous serial in 1986, again starring Deborah Kerr and Jenny Seagrove, though Seagrove now played the role of Paula.
 It was again directed by Don Sharp, who spent most of the decade directing in this genre.

 A second sequel, To Be the Best, was adapted in 1992 and starred Lindsay Wagner as Paula.

+In February 2025, Channel 4 announced that it had commissioned a remake of A Woman of Substance, to be adapted by writers Katherine Jakeways and Roanne Bardsle.